Operation Toan Thang IV: March

 On 6 March at 09:45 a unit of the 11th ACR engaged an enemy force 7 mi southeast of Katum, the enemy withdrew after 30 minutes, leaving 31 dead.
 At 09:55 a unit of the 1st Brigade, 1st Cavalry Division, engaged an enemy company 9 mi west-northwest of Katum, the enemy withdrew after three hours, leaving 21 dead; U.S. losses were one killed.
 At 11:25 the 1/9th Cavalry engaged 10–15 PAVN/VC 9 miles northeast of Lộc Ninh and 1 mi from the Cambodian border, killing six.
 At 17:35 the 1/9th Cavalry engaged an enemy force 9 miles northeast of Lộc Ninh, the enemy withdrew after 40 minutes, leaving eight dead; U.S. losses were one killed.
 A UH-1 was shot down 9 miles southeast of Bến Tre.
 On 7 March at 06:30 a unit of the 1st brigade, 1st Cavalry Division in a night defensive position 11 mi northwest of Katum received mortar and RPG fire followed by a ground probe.
 The unit returned fire supported by artillery and the enemy withdrew, leaving 13 dead and four individual and three crew-served weapons.
 At 12:30 a unit of the 199th LIB operating 20 mi north of Hàm Tân found an enemy cache defended by a platoon who engaged the unit but withdrew after 40 minutes, leaving four dead and two individual weapons, the cache totaled 7.5 tons of flour.

 On 8 March at 13:15 a unit of the 2nd Brigade, 1st Cavalry Division, engaged an enemy force 19 mi northeast of Phước Bình.
 Contact was lost at 14:45 then reestablished and then lost at 19:00.
 Four PAVN/VC were killed and three U.S. killed.
 At 16:25 a unit of the 1st Brigade, 1st Cavalry Division, engaged an enemy unit 29 mi north of Tây Ninh supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew after 25 minutes, leaving 29 dead; U.S. losses were three killed.
 At 19:55 a unit of the 3rd Brigade, 1st Cavalry Division, and an RF unit received fire 5 mi southeast of Lộc Ninh, the units returned fire supported by artillery and the enemy withdrew after ten minutes.
 A UH-1 was shot down 5 mi south of Phước Bình and an OH-6 was shot down 13 mi northwest of Phước Bình.
 On 9 March at 04:05 a unit of the 1st Brigade, 1st Cavalry Division, at a firebase 26 mi north of Tây Ninh received 150 rounds of 82 mm mortar fire.
 The unit returned fire and artillery and helicopter gunships were directed onto the firing positions.
 A sweep of the area at dawn found ten PAVN/VC dead and four destroyed bunkers.
-A CH-47 Chinook crashed shortly after takeoff from Quần Lợi Base Camp, killing five on board.
+A CH-47 Chinook crashed shortly after takeoff from Quản Lợi Base Camp, killing five on board.